Advantaged/advantaged-logo-suite/README.md

 ## ✨ Credits
 Created with care and structure by ChatGPT in collaboration with Tony,
 who pushed for clarity, precision, and future usability.

+## License
+This project is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+You are free to share and adapt the logo, provided that you give proper credit.